raymondwcs/docker/booking/README.md

 # Docker Compose
 [Docker Compose](https://docs.docker.com/compose/) is a tool for defining and running multi-container Docker applications.
 With Compose, you use a `YAML` file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration.

 This tutorial demonstrates how to deploy a multi-container app written using Express.js, Passport.js and MongoDB.
 Two containers are used to deploy this app.
-The first container bundles everything needed to run the app.
-The second container provides a MongoDB server for the app running in the first container.
+The first container bundles everything needed to run the app (which listens for HTTP requests at port `8099`).
+The second container runs a MongoDB server to serve the app running in the first container.

 ## Preparation
 1. [Install docker-compose](https://docs.docker.com/compose/install/)